chrplr/PCBS/docs/testing-tour.rst

 Check R and Rstudio
 -------------------

-Launch Rstudio.

-In the console (Left window), type:
+Launch Rstudio, and in the Console (left window), type:

 .. code-block:: R
    example(density)